wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-next-js.md

 This sets up VWO across your entire app, with user identification and optional fallback during async loading.

-> Refer to the VWO FME React SDK documentation on [Initialization](doc:fme-react-initialization)
+> Refer to the VWO FE React SDK documentation on [Initialization](doc:fme-react-initialization)

 <br />